-Please Note: The only diagnoses served by The Learning Center are Language-Based Learning Disabilities (and Attention Deficit/Hyperactivity Disorder that sometimes accompanies dyslexia, dysgraphia, and dyscalculia).
+Please Note: The only diagnoses served by The Learning Center are Language-Based Learning Differences (and Attention Deficit/Hyperactivity Disorder that sometimes accompanies dyslexia, dysgraphia, and dyscalculia).
 Children with other diagnoses do not qualify for admission to the TLC.
-The Learning Center does not serve children whose only diagnosis is ADHD and who are not diagnosed with one or more language-based learning disorders.
+The Learning Center does not serve children whose only diagnosis is ADHD and who are not diagnosed with one or more language-based learning differences.

 TLC Application Process

 - Arrange for your child to receive a psycho-educational assessment administered by a licensed diagnostician, and ensure that the diagnoses fit.
 We will accept assessments administered within the past 3 years prior to your application to ACDS.

 - Submit application to Almaden Country Day School

 - Complete shadow and family interview requirements